Mission readiness: Air Force, Space Force Surgeon General kicks off annual leadership workshop

+Part one of a five-part series covering the Air Force and Space Force surgeon general’s annual Senior Leadership Workshop.

 Lt.
-Gen. John J. DeGoes, U.S. Air Force and Space Force surgeon general, speaks to Air Force medical leaders during a Q&A session at the annual Senior Leadership Workshop, National Conference Center, Leesburg, Virginia, Dec.
+Gen. John J. DeGoes, U.S. Air Force and Space Force surgeon general, and Chief Master Sgt.
+James Woods, medical enlisted force and enlisted corps chief, kicked off the annual four-day Senior Leadership Workshop on Dec.
 3, 2024.
-(U.S. Air Force photo by Megan Hearst)
+This year’s theme is: “The Air Force Medical Service at 75 … Mission Ready, Operationally Relevant!”

+DeGoes and Woods highlighted the top three key operational medical priorities to ensure Airmen and Guardians are mission ready.
+These include integrated operational medical capabilities; caring for Airmen, Guardians, and families; and, partnering with the Defense Health Agency to deliver health care benefits for all beneficiaries.

+While celebrating 75 years of the Air Force Medical Service community, Air Force medical leaders at the workshop discussed how the Air Force Medical Command transition will enhance the ability of warfighters to deploy at a moment’s notice and provide optimized health care delivery and support.

 |Date Taken: